 Céline Sciamma’s Portrait of a Lady on Fire is a beautiful period romance that upends cinematic stereotypes of the artistic muse.
-Read more TIFF19 coverage here.
+This is a preview of our book about Céline Sciamma’s work and Portrait of a Lady on Fire, Portraits of resistance.

 Céline Sciamma’s gorgeous, heart-wrenching Portrait of a Lady on Fire screened on the first day of TIFF, and it became the gold standard by which I evaluated all other films.
 Watching The Burnt Orange Heresy, I kept thinking, not only how could you cast Elizabeth Debicki, who played Virginia Woolf just last year, as a muse, but in the year of Portrait of a Lady on Fire!?
 Why should I accept the sexism of Martin Eden, where every female character was an accessory, just because it’s from an early 1900s text, when Portrait of a Lady on Fire, set in the 1700s, gave me three complex women?